top of page

 May 202 min read

-What Drives Manager Selection: Perspectives by Channel
+2024 RESEARCH NOTE #2 What Drives Manager Selection: Perspectives by Channel

 While factors like track record and asset class are broadly important, their weight varies significantly by gatekeeper.
 These distinctions have real implications for how managers approach product presentation, resource allocation, and engagement strategy.